 He brought his fist against the water and wrenched back his aching hand in surprise.
 Despite the loose retention of the surface it felt solid when he struck it.
 So solid in fact that not even a ripple was formed.

-Slae leaned forward, his heart pounding, quickly recognizing the light as a ball of dazzling pure-white flame.
+Slae leaned forward, his heart pounding, quickly recognizing the light as a ball of dazzling white flame.
 He tried to pull away only to find his own reflection gripping him with a great strength.
+His eyes widened, feeling as though his whole body was being held by a massive grip, a strange magic holding him in place.
 Twisting hard Slae struggled to escape without success.
-His image arose, breaking from the water; its mouth wide open, displaying the great ball of fire.
+His image moved toward him, breaking from the water; its mouth wide open, displaying the great ball of fire.
 Slae tried to yell in panic but his voice was struck silent.
 The reflection closed the distance as Slae squirmed violently.
 He kicked and flailed his arms, frantic to break free.

 Light; bright and glorious flooded over everything.
 Even through the tightly closed lids of Slae’s eyes.